search

 (Euro/Japanese Yen)

-This is the currency pair that sees the most active price movement during European trading hours.
+This is the currency pair that sees the most price volatility during European trading hours.
 Trends tend to develop easily, and spreads are relatively stable.

 GBP/JPY

-It is the most actively traded market in London.
-Rates often fluctuate significantly immediately after the market opens, and if you can capitalize on these market movements, you can efficiently accumulate profits through scalping.
+It is the most actively traded currency pair on the London market.
+Rates often fluctuate significantly right after the market opens, and if you can capitalize on these market movements, you can efficiently accumulate profits through scalping.

 This currency pair has high trading volume and is easy to scalp during Tokyo, European, and New York trading hours.